 Why is it better to treat hearing loss sooner rather than later?

-Identifying and addressing hearing loss early brings many benefits.
-From enhancing your quality of life, to helping protect against several health consequences linked to unaddressed hearing loss, the case for early treatment is strong.
+Identifying and treating hearing loss sooner brings many benefits.
+From enhancing your quality of life to helping protect against several health consequences linked to unaddressed hearing loss, the case for early treatment is strong.

 Perhaps the most compelling reason to never put off a hearing test and treatment, however, is simply this: We “hear” with our brain, not with our ears.
 When we have a hearing loss, the connections in the brain that respond to sound become reorganized.